Methodology

 See specific policy pages for further details and scoring gradations.

-National green economy plan (Governance – 1.1)
+National green economy planning (Governance – 1.1)

-Inclusive governance (Governance – 1.2)
+Inclusive Corporate Governance (Governance – 1.2)

-SDG business strategy (Governance – 1.3)
+Participatory Policymaking (Governance – 1.3)

-Wealth accounting (Governance – 1.4)
+Beyond GDP (Governance – 1.4)

-Green finance plan (Finance – 2.1)
+Green Finance & Banking (Finance – 2.1)

-Green fiscal & monetary policy (Finance – 2.2)
+Greening Fiscal & Monetary Policy (Finance – 2.2)

 Propose fiscal and monetary reforms that will minimise environmental systemic risk, based on sustainability reviews of government budgets, spending and monetary policy.

-Pricing carbon (Finance – 2.4)
+Pricing Carbon (Finance – 2.4)

-Green sectoral policy plan (Sectors – 3.1)
+Cross-Sectoral Planning (Sectors – 3.1)

 Commission an independent, cross-sector body to develop and coordinate green economy policy across key sectors; including agri-food, energy, transport, buildings, waste etc.

-Small business support (Sectors – 3.2)
+Circular Economy (Sectors – 3.2)

-Carbon budgeting (Sectors – 3.3)
+Green Transport & Mobility (Sectors – 3.3)

-Clean energy policy (Sectors – 3.4)
+Clean Energy (Sectors – 3.4)

 Adopt ambitious medium and long-term targets for share of renewable energy in final consumption, and commit to a corresponding clean energy investment plan.

-Green jobs (People – 4.1)
+Green Job Creation (People – 4.1)

 Incentivise the creation of decent green jobs, and support citizens & communities to access new livelihoods - especially those employed in brown sectors & industries.

-Pro-poor policy (People – 4.2)
+Just Transition Frameworks (People – 4.2)

-Innovative social protection (People – 4.4)
+Inclusive Social Protection (People – 4.4)

 Broaden citizen participation in the new green economy through piloting new approaches to social protection, basic income, and community ownership.

-Ocean & land conservation (Nature – 5.1)
+Ocean & Land conservation (Nature – 5.1)

-Natural capital accounts (Nature – 5.2)
+Natural Capital Accounting (Nature – 5.2)

-Nature-based fiscal reform (Nature – 5.4)
+Nature Finance (Nature – 5.4)